soderlind/azure-insights-handler-for-monolog/readme.txt

 == Frequently Asked Questions ==

-= Do I need the Wonolog plugin? =
-No. Direct Monolog loading via Composer is sufficient; Wonolog is no longer required.
-A deprecated loader file is included only for backward compatibility with old paths.

 = How do I change the sampling rate dynamically? = Adjust in settings UI or override per-record with filter `aiw_should_sample`.